IRS Forms

 Who Must File, The Clear Test For U.S. Shareholders

 You must file Form 8992 if you are a U.S. shareholder, generally a U.S. person with at least 10% vote or value in a CFC at any time in the year.
+The actual GILTI inclusion is required only if you still hold that ownership on the last day of the CFC's taxable year (the §951(a) ownership test).
 Individuals, domestic corporations, partnerships, trusts, and estates can all meet this test.
 Attach Form 8992 to the federal return.
 Corporate filers and Section 962 electing individuals use Form 8993 to apply the Section 250 deduction to the 8992 result.

 For consolidated groups, there is another layer.
 You complete one Schedule B for the group, compute consolidated GILTI and DTIR, then allocate inclusions back to the members.
-The IRS instructions added explicit steps and column clarifications for 2024, which are the operative instructions as of today.
+The December 2022 revision of the Form 8992 instructions remains the operative version for tax year 2025; the IRS has not issued a superseding revision.

 Core GILTI Concepts You Need To Nail